Canada has several Sugarloafs; the U.S. alone has more than 200. The best known, of course, is in Rio de Janeiro.

 400 million years.
 Man.
 That’s when a day on Earth was 22 hours long and a year had more than 400 days.
 That’s also 200 million years before the dinosaurs showed up.
-To put things in perspective, it’s believed that homo sapiens [the earliest humans] have been around a mere 2 million years.
+To put things in perspective even further, it’s believed that homo sapiens [the earliest humans] have only been around a mere 2 million years.

 And just like that, I don’t feel old anymore.

-“The heavily-treed 922-foot mountain …” If you’re from the Campbellton-area, that measurement may not have sat well with you.
-Many are under the impression the Sugarloaf is 1,000 feet.
+“The heavily-treed 922-foot mountain …” If you’re from the area, that measurement may not have sat well with you.
+Many — myself included — were under the impression the Sugarloaf was exactly 1,000 feet.
 Mountain erosion doesn’t happen that fast, so what’s going on here?

-Officials maintain the actual height of Campbellton’s mountain is 922 feet [281 meters].
+Those in the know maintain that the actual height of Campbellton’s mountain is 922 feet [281 meters].
 Could it be that the 1,000-foot number refers to ‘feet above sea-level?’
-Or is it simply folklore?
-Don’t know.
+I don’t know.

 The Year Was 1967 …

 … before 500-channel television, computers, video games, digital cameras, cell phones, drive-through restaurants, air-conditioning and 100 other things that made life easier.
 Or so it seemed.

 On a spring/summer/fall weekend in the 1960s, it was not unusual to see scores of people scampering about the summit of the Sugarloaf, snapping photos and chiseling their names and initials in the large rocks.

-Here’s a collection of old colour photos [taken with an inexpensive Kodak Instamatic] from my sorties up the face of the mountain in August and September 1967.
+Here’s a collection of old photos [taken with an inexpensive Kodak Instamatic] from my sorties up the face of the mountain in August and September 1967.
 I paid extra for this film because … it was colour.
 For American readers, that’s color.